paldepind/flyd/README.md

 ## Tutorial

-This is not general tutorial to functional reactive programming.
+This is not general introduction to functional reactive programming.
 For that take a look at [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) and/or [this Elm tutorial](http://elm-lang.org/learn/Using-Signals.elm) if you are comfortable with reading Haskell-like code.

+This is not a demonstration of how you would write code with Flyd on a day to day basis.
+For that take a look at the [examples](#examples).

-This tutorial will introduce you to the core of Flyd and show how to use it to build FRP abstractions.
+This tutorial will however introduce you to the minimal but powerful core that Flyd provides and show you how it can be used to build FRP abstractions.

 ### Creating streams

 Flyd gives you streams as the building block for creating reactive dataflows.
+They serve the same purpose as what other FRP libraries call Signals, Observables, Properties and EventEmitters.

-The function `stream` creates a representation of a value that changes over time.
-A stream is a function.
+The function `flyd.stream` creates a representation of a value that changes over time.
+The resulting stream is a function.
 At first sight it works a bit like a getter-setter:

 ```javascript
 // Create a stream with initial value 5.